1975 Sikkimese monarchy referendum

 A referendum on abolishing the monarchy was held in the Kingdom of Sikkim on 14 April 1975.
-It was approved by 97.55% of voters, and resulted in the country becoming an Indian state.
+Official results stated the proposal was approved by 97.55% of voters with a turnout of about 63%, and resulted in the country becoming an Indian state.

 Background

 Sikkim had been a protectorate of India during the British colonial rule since the 19th century.
 The arrangement was continued after India's independence through a treaty in 1950, by which India assumed responsibility for communications, defence and foreign affairs, as well as the "territorial integrity" of Sikkim.
 Sikkim had autonomy in internal affairs.
-The April 1974 general elections resulted in a victory for the India-friendly Sikkim National Congress.
-The new government sought an increase in civil and political liberties, but was suppressed by the Chogyal, Palden Thondup Namgyal.
-In May it passed the Government of Sikkim Act, which provided for responsible government and furthering relations with India, and on 4 July 1974 the Parliament adopted a new constitution that provided for the country becoming a state of India, which the Chogyal signed under pressure from India.